FESTAC 77: Aftermath and legacy

+In the years after FESTAC '77, the National Theatre lost traction as the main venue for theatrical activities for a number of reasons.
+Nigeria's capital shifted from Lagos to Abuja in 1991 which led to a depletion in funding for the maintenance for the National Theatre.
+Other venues had been built in Lagos, which directed attention away from the National Theatre.
+With no productions happening regularly enough to warrant usage of theatre, there existed a lot of uncertainty in how to keep it both operating and maintained.
+From 1975 to 1990, the Ministry of Culture and Social Welfare moved in and used it as an administrative office.

+By 1991, the National Theatre had come to fall into disrepair.
+A crack arose in the roof of the auditorium, and spread throughout the building; this let in water, which eventually caused irreversible damage to the equipment and floors.
+Power was then cut from the building, for it was deemed a safety hazard.

+Recent works discussing FESTAC '77

+The 2019 book FESTAC '77: The 2nd World Black and African Festival of Arts and Culture featured photographic and archival materials, interviews and new writing, with words and work by such festival participants as Wole Soyinka, Léopold Sédar Senghor, Ahmed Sékou Touré, Archie Shepp, Miriam Makeba, Alioune Diop, Jeff Donaldson, Louis Farrakhan, Stevie Wonder, Abdias do Nascimento, Keorapetse Kgositsile, Mario de Andrade, Ted Joans, Carlos Moore, Ayi Kwei Armah, Ama Ata Aidoo, Johnny Dyani, Werewere Liking, Marilyn Nance, Barkley Hendricks, Mildred Thompson, Ibrahim El-Salahi, Jayne Cortez, Atukwei Okai, Jonas Gwangwa, Lindsay Barrett, Gilberto de la Nuez, and Sun Ra, among others.

 The archive of the USA contingent's participation is owned and maintained by photographer Marilyn Nance, the official photographer for FESTAC 77's North American Zone (NAZ).
-A two-time finalist for the W. Eugene Smith Award in Humanistic Photography, Nance is probably most well known for her complete documentation of FESTAC 77, the Second World Festival of Black and African Arts and Culture held in Lagos, Nigeria.
-In October 2022, Last Day In Lagos, Nance's book of the rarely seen FESTAC 77 photographs was released, garnering accolades in The New York Times and The New Yorker, among other journals.
+As a two-time finalist for the W. Eugene Smith Award in Humanistic Photography, Nance is most well known for her complete documentation of FESTAC '77.
+In October 2022, Nance published a book of rarely seen photographs from FESTAC '77, Last Day In Lagos.
+The book garnered accolades in The New York Times and The New Yorker, among other journals.

 An exhibition curated by Theaster Gates and Romi Crawford featured a wealth of photographs, some never publicly seen, from Chicago-based photographer Karega Kofi Moyo.
-The exhibition, K. Kofi Moyo and FESTAC ’77: The Activation of a Black Archive, was on view at the University of Chicago's Logan Center for the Arts exhibition gallery February 12 - March 21, 2021.
+The exhibition, K. Kofi Moyo and FESTAC ’77: The Activation of a Black Archive, was on view at the University of Chicago's Logan Center for the Arts exhibition gallery February 12 – March 21, 2021.
 The exhibition grew from the research conducted during a Richard and Mary L. Gray Center Mellon Fellowship by Gates and Crawford.